eclipsesource/jsonforms-editor/README.md

 This is a monorepo consisting of the `@jsonforms/editor` library component and the published JSON Forms editor app.

+## Live Demo

+You can try a [live demo of the editor](https://jsonforms-editor.netlify.app/) on Netlify.

 ## Setup

 - `npm ci`